eMe-404/framework-dojo/src/main/java/dependency_injection/spec.md

 # Q&A
 * can we include `notNull` assertion?
 * can we one fixture's result as a parameter of another fixture?
+* can not run whole file test
+* hard to write input related SBE
 *